 Also known as: granuloma telangiectaticum

-Lesions usually first appear as a small pinhead-sized red, brownish-red or blue-black spot that grows rapidly over a period of a few days to weeks to anywhere between 2mm and 2cm in diameter.
-They bled and can ulcerate forming crusted sores.
-They mostly appear on the head, neck upper trunk, hands and feet.
+Lesions usually first appear as a small pinhead-sized red, brownish-red, or blue-black spot that grows rapidly over a few days to weeks to anywhere between 2mm and 2cm in diameter.
+They bled and can ulcerate, forming crusted sores.
+They mostly appear on the head, neck, upper trunk, hands, and feet.